o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/defect-reporter-sample-level.md

   gem in &ALYlong;. '
 title: Using the Defect Reporter Cloud Gem Sample Level
 ---
-# Using the Defect Reporter Cloud Gem Sample Level<a name="cloud-canvas-cloud-gem-defect-reporter-sample-level"></a>
+# Using the Defect Reporter Cloud Gem Sample Level {#cloud-canvas-cloud-gem-defect-reporter-sample-level}

 You can use the DefectReporterSample level that is included with Lumberyard to generate sample defect reports\.
 The sample includes a number of preset data collection fields\.
-For information on creating custom fields for the sample level, see [Creating Custom Data Collection Fields](/docs/userguide/gems/cloud-canvas/defect-reporter-cgp.md#cloud-canvas-cloud-gem-defect-reporter-cgp-custom-data-collection-fields-creating)\.
+For information on creating custom fields for the sample level, see [Creating Custom Data Collection Fields](/docs/userguide/gems/cloud-canvas/defect-reporter-cgp#cloud-canvas-cloud-gem-defect-reporter-cgp-custom-data-collection-fields-creating)\.

-## Prerequisites<a name="cloud-canvas-cloud-gem-defect-reporter-sample-level-prerequisites"></a>
+## Prerequisites {#cloud-canvas-cloud-gem-defect-reporter-sample-level-prerequisites}

 This tutorial assumes the following:
 + You have used the [Project Configurator](https://docs.aws.amazon.com/lumberyard/latest/userguide/configurator-intro.html) to set **CloudGemDefectReportSample** as your default project\.